kaltura/media-framework/nginx-mpegts-kmp-module/README.md

 * **default**: `none`
 * **context**: `location`

-Enables the API interface of this module in the surrounding location.
+Enables the API interface of this module in the surrounding location block.
 Access to this location should be limited.

 The write parameter determines whether the API is read-only or read-write.
 By default, the API is read-only.